|General Writing Tips|

 This page describes a number of topics on how to maintain consistency when writing documents.
 The subject matter came about during a specific time when I was working for GlaxoSmithKline in Belgium.
 Most of the documentation was written in English by authors whose mother tongue was French and/or Flemish.
 I was required to review the documentation, following some negative feedback from a non-English speaking country, about the quality of the written text.

 There is one exception to this, namely Favicons.
 It is here (for the time being) simply because I didn't know where else to put it.

-Tables/Lists following a Heading - It is not good practice to start a section directly with a table or list, as it is wrong to assume that the reader knows what the contents of the table or list represents!
-Always precede a table or list with a description or an explanation about what is to follow.
-You cannot assume that every reader knows what the information is about!
+Tables/Lists following a Heading - It is not good practice to start a section directly with a table/list, as it is wrong to assume that the reader knows what the contents of the table/list is about or represents!
+It is best practice to precede a table/list with an introductory description, or an explanation about what is to follow; for example, "the following table contains..." or "the following list illustrates...".

 Copyright and Registered Names - When quoting a company's name or product, make sure it is spelt correctly (with correct upper and lowercase characters).
 Use the Copyright (©) and/or Registered (®) symbols appropriately; for example, GORE® LYOGUARD®.
-I’m sure you or your company would not want to be standing in front of a judge for libel; incorrect spelling!
+I’m sure you or your company would not want to be standing in front of a judge for libel because of incorrect spelling!

 The following table contains a selection of typical words/phrases that often lead to lack of clarity and ambiguity, and also shows how the words/phrases can be written more clearly.